-New consumer protection guidelines, which gaming operators are obligated to consider, will assist them in complying with September’s new regulations.
+New consumer protection guidelines, which gaming operators, including online bingo sites, are obligated to consider, will assist them in complying with September’s new regulations.

 What the UKGC Expect from Responsible Operators